James Gandolfini as Tony Soprano, Jersey mob boss and conflicted family man

 “Where’s Johnny?”
 (Episode 5.03)

 Already not a small guy, poor James Gandolfini must have felt very heavy in all of Tony’s gold jewelry.
-Around his neck, Tony always wears a gold open-link chain necklace with a pendant of St. Jerome.
+Around his neck, Tony always wears a gold open-link chain necklace with a pendant of St. Anthony.
+(Note that I’d previously identified this as a St. Jerome pendant before I received a correction from BAMF Style reader Dylan Singh explaining that Tony wears the more common—and more name-appropriate—St. Anthony.)
 On his right wrist, he wears a wider gold chain bracelet.

 In case people didn’t already know he was a mobster, Tony also wears a gold pinky ring with a ruby and diamond on his right hand.
 On the ring finger of his left hand, he wears his plain gold wedding band.

-Tony wears a Rolex President Day-Date in 18-karat yellow gold on his left wrist.
-Tony’s Rolex has a 36 mm case, a “champagne” dial, and a flat three-piece link bracelet with a concealed clasp.
+Tony wears a Rolex “President” Day-Date in 18-karat yellow gold on his left wrist.
+Tony’s Rolex has a 36 mm case, a champagne-colored dial, and a flat three-piece “Presidential”-style link bracelet with a concealed clasp.
 Rolex continues to advertise this particular watch on its site as “the most prestigious Rolex model since 1956”.

 How to Get the Look